Preparing your incubator for lockdown.

 Would you rather watch a video?
 No problem!

-Lockdown step 1: Stop chicks from slipping.
+Chicken egg incubator lockdown, step 1: stop chicks from slipping.

 Why?

-How to make your anti-slip base.
+How to make an anti-slip base for lockdown.

 • Now remove the turning plate or egg tray.
 In the case of this incubator it's the yellow disc with the holes where the eggs have been.